 BARTLEY J. MADDEN email@example.com

 BARTLEY J MADDEN cofounded Callard Madden & Associates where his early work led to the CFROI valuation model.
 He is currently an independent researcher focused on knowledge building and wealth creation as opposite sides of the same coin; on promoting research keyed to the firm as the fundamental unit of economic progress; and on restructuring the regulatory process for access to new drugs.

 Madden attended California Polytechnic State University in San Luis Obispo as an engineering student and was a member of Cal Poly’s 1961 collegiate championship boxing team.
 From 1962 to 1965, he studied at the University of Southern California and graduated with a BS in mechanical engineering.
 Madden then spent time in the U.S. Army involved with classified weapons development/testing.
-After his Army service, he earned an MBA at UC Berkeley in 1969.
+After his Army service, he earned an MBA at UC Berkeley.

 In 1969, Madden partnered with Charles G. Callard and started Callard Madden & Associates where his early research resulted in the CFROI (cash-flow-return-on-investment) valuation model widely used today by investment management firms.
 The CFROI model is unique in using a total systems approach whereby the assignment of a discount rate for valuing a firm is dependent upon the procedures used for forecasting future profits.
 CFROI Valuation: A Total System Approach to Valuing the Firm was published in 1999.

 In 1984, he joined Harbor Capital Advisors as a Senior VP and portfolio manager.
 In 1992, he became a partner at HOLT Value Associates and continued his research on connecting corporate performance to levels and changes in stock prices over time and advancing a global database for investment decision making.